newrelic/newrelic-capacitor-plugin/README.md

   webViewInstrumentation: true,

   // Optional:Set a specific collector address for sending data.
 Omit this field for default address.
-  collectorAddress: "",
+  // collectorAddress: "",

   // Optional:Set a specific crash collector address for sending crashes.
 Omit this field for default address.
-  crashCollectorAddress: ""
+  // crashCollectorAddress: "",

   // Optional:Enable or disable sending JS console logs to New Relic.
-  sendConsoleEvents: true
+  sendConsoleEvents: true,

+  // Optional: nable or disable reporting data using different endpoints for US government clients.
+  // fedRampEnabled: false
 }

 NewRelicCapacitorPlugin.start({appKey:appToken, agentConfiguration:agentConfig})